ibrahim8955/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 1. `confirm_email`
    - Cannot be empty
    - Must match the value of the `email` field
+1. `newsletter`
+   - no validation required for this task

 The first thing you should try to do is identify the appropriate validators to use by reading through the documentation for validators.